 Jonn Seed, Australian activist

-The world is at a tipping point where only a profound change in human consciousness will ease: humanity tipping into further self-destruction, the increased growth of a dehumanized world, further isolation from the cosmos and nature, and a loss of the deep symbolic connection we have with the more than human world.
+The world is at a tipping point where only a profound change in human consciousness will halt humanity from tipping into further self-destruction, the increased growth of a dehumanized world, further isolation from the cosmos and nature, and a loss of the deep symbolic connection we have with the more-than-human-world.
 The focus of human centered concern needs to be expanded to include the recognition that our health and wellbeing is folded into a tapestry that at its core contains the health and wellbeing of the earth ecosystem with the plants and animals it holds within its cradle.

 “We stand at a critical moment in Earth’s history, a time when humanity must choose its future.
 As the world becomes increasingly interdependent and fragile, the future at once holds great peril and great promise.
 To move forward we must recognize that in the midst of a magnificent diversity of cultures and life forms we are one human family and one Earth community with a common destiny.
 We must join together to bring forth a sustainable global society founded on respect for nature, universal human rights, economic justice, and a culture of peace.
 Towards this end, it is imperative that we, the peoples of the Earth, declare our responsibility to one another, to the great community of life, and to future generations”.